Taxation: avoiding misuse of EIB Group operations

 EIB Group’s commitment

-The EIB Group places great emphasis on integrity and good governance and is committed that its policies and procedures to avoid misuse of EIB Group operations for purposes of tax fraud, tax evasion, tax avoidance, aggressive tax planning, harmful tax practices, money laundering and financing of terrorism are in line with the principles and standards of applicable EU legislation, best banking practices and applicable market standards1.
+The EIB Group places great emphasis on integrity and good governance and is committed that its policies and procedures to avoid misuse of EIB Group operations for purposes of criminal activities such as money laundering, financing of terrorism, tax crimes (i.e. tax fraud, tax evasion) and tax avoidance practices (“Targeted Activities”) are in line with the principles and standards of applicable EU legislation, best banking practices and applicable market standards.
+The EIB Group strives to enter into business relationships with contracting counterparties that are compliant with applicable laws and best market standards.
+The EIB Group therefore requires its contracting counterparties to comply with all applicable laws, including in the area of AML-CFT and taxation.

 EIB Group’s practice